-Each of the two Serial Communication Controllers (SCC) contains an independent Baud Rate Generator, DPLL and programmable protocol processing (HDLC, PPP, ASYNC and BISYNC).
-Data rates of up to 16 Mbit/s (HDLC, PPP, bit transparent) and 2 Mbit/s (DPLL assisted modes) are supported.
+Each of the two Serial Communication Controllers (SCC) contains an independent Baud Rate Generator, DPLL and programmable protocol processing (HDLC, PPP).
+Data rates of up to 12.5 Mbit/s (2 Mbit/s in DPLL assisted modes) are supported.
 The channels can also handle a large set of layer-2 protocol functions (LAPD, SS7) reducing bus and host CPU load.
 Two channel specific timers are provided to support protocol functions.